ExploreASL/Documentation/docs/Modules.md

 Uses dcm2niiX for the conversion, and additionally collects important DICOM header data and puts them in `.json` sidecars to be used with the ExploreASL pipeline.
-This function takes any folder input, but the folder input should be specified in the imPar definition.
+This function takes any folder input, but the folder input should be specified in the x.modules.import.imPar definition.
 Follow the steps below, for study `"MyStudy"` located on `"//MyDisk"`:

 1. Make sure you have your DICOM data.
 Export them from XNAT, download them, or whatsoever Create a root folder with study ID name, and put the DICOMs in any structure in the sourcedata folder within the study ID root folder
 Examples:
-imPar.StudyID: MyStudy
+x.modules.import.imPar.StudyID: MyStudy
 Dataset Root folder: `//MyDisk/MyStudy` sourcedata folder containing DICOMs: `//MyDisk/MyStudy/sourcedata`
 2. Make sure that your DICOM data has any structure that can be retrieved